the-teachingRSE-project/competencies/competencies.md

 #### UI/UX Designers for Research Software
 Scientific software is a complex product that often needs to be refined in order to be usable even by other scientitsts.
 To facilitate this, there are people required that specialize into the (DOCBB) and probably the (LIBS) competency with a focus to make end-user facing software really reusable and hence FAIR.
-This task is supported by strong (MOD) skills to reason about the behaviour of new users.
+This task is supported by strong (MOD) skills to reason about the behaviour of potential users of a software.

 ### Specializations outside the core RSE competencies